AIHubCentral/docs/assets/Extra/Glossary.md

 ###### ‎
 ### :icon-chevron-down:Localtunnel

-- Localtunnel is made to easily share a web service on your local development machine.
+- Localtunnel is a tunnel made to expose a local url (like http://localhost:3000).

-- It's used for example in Google Colabs to **expose the Local URL** so that users on Cloud can access the program.
+- It's used in Google Colabs to **expose the Local URL** so that users on Cloud can access the program.

 ***
 ###### ‎